Musophobia (How to Overcome Your Fear of Mice and Rats)

 This means, the first (and sometimes most important) step is already within your grasp: EDUCATION.

 Take every chance to learn more about mice, rats, or any other rodents you’re afraid of.
-Learn what diseases they carry as well which ones they’re falsely accused of carrying.
+Find out what diseases they carry as well which ones they’re falsely accused of carrying.

-Learn about their hygiene and lifestyle, as well as why they were often falsely associated with evil in folklore.
+Research stereotypical traits, such as their hygiene and lifestyle.
+Learn the reasons why they were often falsely associated with evil in folklore.
 Study up on their natural predators and limitations to movement due to their body design.
 And find out methods of safe handling, such as gloves and no-kill traps.

 We can help with some of that, but it’s also important to talk to experts (people who have pieces of paper saying they studied animals such as mice or rats for five years and all they got was a lousy piece of paper).